Keyboard shortcuts

 Data Quality:

-• Track data lineage through transformation code in git
+• Track lineage through transformation code, table names, and release notes